-(3) Other notes outstanding have a weighted average interest rate of 8.04%, as of December 31, 2023, with maturity dates ranging from 2024 through 2030 (with \$9.4 million maturing in 2024).
-Three of the other notes outstanding with an aggregate principal balance of \$9.2 million are past due and have been written down to the estimated fair value of the underlying collateral of zero, through our allowance for credit losses.
+(3) Other notes outstanding have a weighted average interest rate of 9.17% as of December 31, 2024, with maturity dates ranging from 2025 through 2034 (with \$40.7 million maturing in 2025).
+Three of the other notes outstanding with an aggregate principal balance of \$9.0 million are past due, two of which have been written down to the estimated fair value of the underlying collateral of zero, through our allowance for credit losses.
+The one other past due other loan outstanding has sufficient collateral to support the principal balance outstanding of \$0.1 million as of December 31, 2024.